damonitor/damo/USAGE.md

 - `target`: the index of the DAMON target.

 Finally, users can specify if the filter should `pass` of `block` the memory.
 If it is not given, it applies `block` by default.
+Read DAMON design documentation for more details including how filters work.

 Note that kernel support of pass filter is not yet mainlined as of 2024-12-26.

 ### DAMON Monitoring Results Structure